sprockeelsd/GiL/README.md

 # GiLv2.0

-GiL (Gecode interface Lisp) is a wrapper that allows to use Gecode functions in Lisp program.
-It is far for complete but still provides enough tools to generate interesting CSPs in Common Lisp.
+GiL (Gecode interface Lisp) is a wrapper that allows to use Gecode functions in Lisp programs.
+It is far from complete but does provides enough tools to generate interesting CSPs in Common Lisp.
 It is the continuation of Baptiste Lapière's work (https://github.com/blapiere/GiL) and any contribution is welcomed.
+Features supported include Integer, boolean and Set variables along with a variety of constraints for those types of variables, various branching strategies, depth-first-search and branch-and-bound search engines, several search options,...

+GiL is an open-source project, therefor any contributions are welcome.
+Please email me at @damien.sprockeels@uclouvain.be if you wish to contribute.

 ## How to use
 **Disclaimer : GiL currently only works on MacOS And Ubuntu.**